FSDeval/fsd-events/README.md

 Criteria to include videos:
 - Mostly 1x, uncut footage
-- No music
+- Driver shares their thoughts, observations and reactions
     - Driver shares when they press the accelerator
-- Driver shares their thoughts and observations
+    - No music
 - Central display clearly visible, especially speed gauge and FSD indicator

 ## Codes